 Evidence:

-IRIS has been classically described in PLHIV between 2 weeks and 3 months after commencement of ART, where patients develop exaggerated symptoms and signs and/or atypical inflammation, reminiscent of a paradoxical recurrence (Table 1).124,125 C-IRIS can arise in CNS and non-CNS compartments and in any immunosuppressed individual including SOT recipients and those on biologic agents, in the setting of immune recovery or withdrawal of immunosuppressants.
+IRIS has been classically described in PLHIV between 2 weeks and 3 months after commencement of ART, where patients develop exaggerated symptoms and signs and/or atypical inflammation, reminiscent of a paradoxical recurrence124,125, but can also occur in the setting of immune recovery or withdrawal of immunosuppressants.
 It has also been observed in seemingly immunocompetent individuals including in C. gattii infections as a post-infectious inflammatory immune response syndrome (PIIRS).88,126 There is no diagnostic biomarker for C-IRIS, thus this is a clinical diagnosis of exclusion (Figure 1).

 There have been no therapeutic trials in C-IRIS.
-Management strategies include therapeutic LP, and other symptomatic therapies such as analgesia, antiemetics and antiepileptics as appropriate.
-There is no role for antifungal intensification nor ART cessation.
+Management strategies include therapeutic LP, and symptomatic therapies.
 In severe C-IRIS, corticosteroids are commonly used to dampen inflammation although their efficacy has not been rigorously examined in clinical trials.
 In steroid-refractory C-IRIS, there are case reports on the use of TNF-alpha blockers such as adalimumab127-130 or thalidomide131-133 with mixed success.
-Recent clinical data also suggest that corticosteroids may be beneficial in PIIRS.134
+Corticosteroids may also be beneficial in PIIRS.134

 Recommendation:

-(Allt) For patients with suspected paradoxical C-IRIS, we recommend careful exclusion of recurrent cryptococcal disease or new infective or non-infective conditions, prior to attributing symptoms and signs to C-IRIS.

-(AIIt) To assess for C-IRIS, we recommend an MRI brain and LP to measure OP and obtain CSF for microbiological and biochemical analyses.
+(Allt) For patients with suspected paradoxical C-IRIS, carefully exclude recurrent cryptococcal disease or new infective or non-infective conditions, prior to attributing symptoms and signs to C-IRIS.Perform an MRI brain and LP to measure OP and obtain CSF for microbiological and biochemical analyses.

 (AIIu) Treatment of C-IRIS should include therapeutic LP, symptomatic therapy such as analgesia, antiemetics and antiepileptics where appropriate.